Brighton Rock (band)

-Brighton Rock was a Canadian hard rock band, who released three albums in their home country during the 1980s and 1990s.
+Brighton Rock was a Canadian rock band, who released three albums in their home country during the 1980s and 1990s.
 They broke up in 1991, before reuniting and releasing a live album in 2002.

 History

 The band was formed in 1982 in Niagara Falls by guitarist Greg Fraser and bassist Stevie Skreebs, along with vocalist Gerry McGhee, keyboardist Martin Victor and drummer Mark Cavarzan.
 Initially, the band's name was Heart Attack.
 After their song "Breakin' Down The Barricade" was included in CILQ's 1984 Q107 Homegrown compilation, they changed their name to Brighton Rock and released the EP Brighton Rock the following year.

 They signed to WEA for their 1986 debut album, Young, Wild and Free, which was produced by Michael Wagener with pre-production assistance from Jack Richardson.
 By this time, Martin Victor had left to join a band called Buxx, and been replaced on keyboards by Johnny Rogers.
 Young, Wild and Free spawned the Canadian hit singles "We Came to Rock" and "Can't Wait for the Night".
 The album charted at No. 82 in Canada and was certified gold in 1989.

 In 1988, Brighton Rock released the album Take a Deep Breath, which was produced entirely by Richardson.
 This was the band's most commercially-successful album.
 In Canada, it peaked at No. 22 and was No. 11 on the Top 50 Cancon Albums of '89.
 Its singles, "One More Try", "Hangin' High & Dry" and "Can't Stop the Earth from Shakin'" charted at No. 38, No. 77 and No. 65.
 Following its release, the band toured the UK for the first time.

 While writing for their next album, the band realized that they no longer needed keyboards.
 McGhee stated, "We didn't feel that keyboards were part of us anymore.
 There's really no place for them in our musical direction."